AllenZ05/AllenZ05/README.md

 ## What's next?
 I am currently working on two projects: :construction_worker:
-- Wildlife and Plant Detector, using Python, PyTorch, and CVAT <br>
+- Wildlife and Plant Detector, using Python, PyTorch<br>
 - Productivity App for Web and iOS, using AWS, SQL, Next.js, Swift, TypeScript, Tailwind CSS, and HTML <br>

 And I am always adding more stuff to my personal website.
 Check it out with the link below!

-This is just the beginning...
+Wow you actually read all of this?
+Thanks, here have a cookie :cookie:

 ## Socials
 Free feel to reach out to me at: